Chair: Ken Kanofski

 Deputy Chair: Caroline Taylor | Head of Public Policy, TransGrid

 The Energy Taskforce drives Infrastructure Partnerships Australia’s policy agenda associated with the challenges and opportunities arising from changes in demand across Australia’s domestic energy market, including the need to accommodate new approaches to energy generation.
 The Taskforce continues to advocate for the next wave of reform in the energy sector, with a particular focus on encouraging greater competitive tension and efficiencies.
-Amongst the myriad of announcements and media speculation associated with the electricity market, the taskforce provides an opportunity for members to gain reliable insights into the current ‘energy crisis’ and greater perspective on the future of Australia’s energy mix.
+Amongst the myriad of announcements and media speculation associated with the electricity market, the Taskforce provides an opportunity for members to gain reliable insights into the current ‘energy crisis’ and greater perspective on the future of Australia’s energy mix.

 Chair: Francois Gouws | Managing Director, TRILITY

 The Water Taskforce examines the key challenges and required reforms to ensure a secure, sustainable and efficiently priced water supply – with a key emphasis on structural urban water reform, and water’s place within broader planning processes.
 In particular, the Taskforce considers opportunities for greater private sector engagement in delivering innovative and value-for-money solutions that better position the sector to meet future risk and demand pressures.
 Taskforce members have the opportunity to share information and provide input to decision makers.